vpanyushenko/bubbles/src/docs/markdown/list/01-props.md

 | item[].**pulse** `string`<br> If the list type is a `timeline`, and the item is active, it will be pulsing.
 You can turn this off by passing false to this attribute.                                         |
 | item[].**color** `string`<br> If the list type is a `timeline`, you can edit the color of the dot.                                                                                                            |

-> To add a line break between filter options, you can just add an option with a string value of "break"
+> To add a line break between filter options, you can just add an option with a string value of `{ divider: true }`

 </details><br>